Sponsored by Routledge/Taylor and Francis, publisher of Feminist Economics

 Please send all files in Microsoft Word or in PDF Acrobat format.
 Please be sure that all materials are sent.
 Applicants who omit any of the three items listed above may not be considered for the prize.

-Applicants who have not yet registered for the annual conference because you need funding, you still must submit your paper, via the conference website, for consideration for the program.
+Applicants who have not yet registered for the annual conference because of funding needs, must still submit their papers via the conference website to be considered for the prize.
 The prize winner will be allowed to register for the annual conference and will be included in the conference program after being notified of the prize.